GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

 }
 ```

-## Using MockMVC - serverless testing
+## Using the MockMvc Bean - serverless testing

 The previous sample code had the Tomcat server running because of `@SpringBootTest(webEnvironment=WebEnvironment.RANDOM_PORT)`.
 There is an alternative way to test endpoints whereby the internal server (or web container you might call it) is not being used.
 It is called MockMVC.
 It comes from spring-test.jar and processes its requests through the DispatcherServlet.
 No ports are involved.